-Thanks to The Montana Council on Developmental Disabilities, Posture 24/7 worked with children and teenagers across the state through September 30, 2017.
-On October 5, 2017 we presented the results of this work at the annual Division for Early Childhood International Conference in Portland, Oregon.
+In October 2017 we presented the results of Year Two of the MT Postural Care Project at the Division for Early Childhood Conference, and in April 2018 again at the American Occupational Therapy Association Conference.
 Check out our poster!

 What can 24 hour posture care do for you?

 Who is involved?